![]() |

 Those functions are specific to MoFEM implementation, they have been implemented based on PETSc documentation, link, see Chapter 6.

-Finally, we can solve problem, by creating TS solver and link it to DM, as follows
+Finally, we can solve the problem by creating TS solver and link it to DM as follows

-Note that TS calls finite elements instance by DM, similarly how SNES (Newton solver) calls finite elements in A nonlinear Poisson equation, or KSP (Krylov solver) calls finite elements in Solving the Poisson equation.
-Above is implemented in MixTransport::UnsaturatedFlowElement::solveProblem, where prior to solution initial conditions are calculated, and statistics at the end printed to the terminal.
+Note that TS calls the finite elements instance by DM, similarly how SNES (Newton solver) calls finite elements in COR-5: A nonlinear Poisson equation, or KSP (Krylov solver) calls finite elements in COR-2: Solving the Poisson equation.
+The above is implemented in MixTransport::UnsaturatedFlowElement::solveProblem, where prior to solution, initial conditions are calculated, and statistics at the end printed to the terminal.

 Application code is unsaturated_transport.cpp, which calls sequence of functions